 To learn how to get the proper sample clearance, see How to Obtain Sample Clearance for Use in One's Music.

 Nowadays, there are significant roadblocks for small independent labels who want to acquire sample clearance.
 For example:

-- Many small labels cannot afford the steep sample clearance rates.
-While there are no standard fees, the music publisher usually wants:
+Many small labels cannot afford the steep sample clearance rates.
+While there are no standard fees, the music publisher usually require: